jakir-ruet/aws-practitioner-professional/01-cloud-practitioner/Readme.md

   - Running machine learning inference at the edge.

 ### Domain 4: Billing, Pricing, and Support

+Her we discuss how you can improve your overall AWS cost using AWS Budgets.

+- AWS Budgets
+  - Create and  manage budgets
+  - Refine your budget using filters
+  - Add notifications to your budget
+- Types of Budgets
+  - Cost budget > Track your AWS costs against a specified dollar amount.
+  - Usage Budget > Monitor you usage of one or more specified usage types of usage ty groups.
+  - Saving Plan > Track the utilization or coverage associated with your Saving plans.
+  - Reservation Budget > Monitor the utilization of coverage reservations for specified services.
+- Cost Budgets and Filters
+  - Filter by service
+  - Filter by Linked account
+  - Filter by Region
+  - Filter by Instance type
+  - Filter by Cost category
+  - Filter by API Operation
+  - Filter by Purchase option
+- Usage Type > Usage types ate the units that a service uses to measure the usage of a particular type of resource.
+  - EC2 Instance in `Hours`
+  - Lambda in `Seconds`
+  - CouldWatch in `Requests`
+- Usage Groups > Collect a specific category of usage type filters info one filter.
+  - EC2 in `Running Hours`
+  - RDS in `Running Hours`
+  - S3 Bucket `S3: Storage-Standard`
+  -
+- Saving Plans
+- Utilization and Coverage Reservations
+- Alerting

 #### Total Cost of Ownership?